 Let’s look at each step more in-depth.

+Data collection is one of the most important parts of market research.
 Note that data collection will be different for every company.
 Your organization might not be big enough to collect first-party data and, therefore, need to rely on second- and third-party sources.
-And, depending on your marketing objectives, some research tactics will work better than others.
-Try these options to discover a variety of ways on how to do market research online to find what works best for your unique market and discovery goals.
+And, depending on your marketing objectives, some research tactics will be more fruitful than others.
+See examples of research methods below.

 Send Out Surveys to Understand Customer Sentiment